howonlee/mertonon/docs/v0_5_roadmap.md

 - [x] Permanent session only, does anyone not do that, also the session path
 - [x] Logout fe
 - [x] Logout be
+- [x] I was wrong need to go back to re-frame... not gonna be straightforward
+- [x] Ordinary page routing in re-frame
+- [x] Ordinary sidebar routing in re-frame

+- [ ] Grid selection in re-frame
+- [ ] Intro, login redirect semantics if not authed - intro if no users, login otherwise.
+In grid-selection only, through re-frame
+- [ ] Error screens for 500s for re-frame

+- [ ] Non-default blurbs for intro, login, logout button statemachine
 - [ ] Logout be test
-- [ ] Intro, login redirect semantics if not authed
+- [ ] Grid view in re-frame

 - [ ] Exception handler that returns 400 instead of 500 if it eats something from validations
 - [ ] Refresh mertonon.com
-- [ ] Non-default blurbs for intro, login, logout button statemachine
-- [ ] Error screens
 - [ ] Lots more FE testing manually, I'm afraid

+- [ ] FE only generation - db generation. re-frame will make this easier (re-frame will make this practicable lol)
+- [ ] FE testing with generation

 - [ ] Graph consonance test is being persnickety again, whack it until it stays still

-- [ ] FE only generation - state machine dealing
-- [ ] FE only generation - form state dealing
-- [ ] FE testing with generation
-- [ ] FE user crud, not just sole admin account anymore (but every account admin account so far...)

 - [ ] "Pathway towards AI and the executive" - turn outline into essay
 - [ ] Remove running postgres instance requirement for build, this is ridiculous
 - [ ] Build github action